Seren-Hughes/crystal-cave/TESTING.md

 ### Importance of Console Messages:

 The console messages were instrumental in troubleshooting this issue.
-By carefully analyzing the sequence of logs, I was able to pinpoint where the logic was being interrupted.
+By carefully analysing the sequence of logs, I was able to pinpoint where the logic was being interrupted.
 The key success message, `"Player input complete.
 Checking input after delay"`, confirmed that the delay allowed the glow deactivation to complete before transitioning to input validation.

 ### Testing Results: